On Being a Woman

 Even worse, the number of women earning MBAs has stayed flat for the 5 year period of 2012 through 2016!
 That means that the MBA class of 2018 will essentially have the same number of women as the class of 2014.

 Women pursue MBAs differently than men.
 Most women who pursue MBAs opt for flexible (44%), online (43%) or PT (41%) programs.
-30% of women struggle to obtain funding for their MBA programs (as compared to 9% of men) and this chart is just ridiculous:
+30% of women struggle to obtain funding for their MBA programs (as compared to 9% of men).

 Enter The Forté Foundation.

 The mission of the Forté Foundation (Forté) is to advance women in business.
 In order to accomplish this mission, they provide an impressive network of opportunities to connect prospective female MBA students, current MBA students and women in the business world with seminars, conferences and webinars.
 Each year, female students at partner universities can be named Forte Fellows which provides them with a fellowship (ranging from $10k up to full tuition).
-All women who join the free network have access to job listings with well-regarded companies and access to the Forte network.
+All women in MBA programs are able to join the free network which provides access to job listings with well-regarded companies and access to the Forte network.

 Many years ago I read Lean In and even attended a local chapter meeting of other women looking to fight for their seat at the table.
-That was all back in 2013, 5 years ago.
+That was all back in 2013, eons ago.
 Change certainly does not happen overnight and there have been some advancements, but there have also been so many setbacks.
+I will also note, my feelings on Sheryl Sandberg today are more mixed than favorable.

 Ultimately I am hopeful.
 While I am sure we will still be having these conversations in 10 years, I like to imagine the statistics will be slightly improved.
 Social media has continued to reveal the cracks in the system and changes are afoot.
 Admittedly I am impatient and want there to be more women throughout the business world right now.
-In June 2017, the Fortune 500 listed a total of 32 female CEOs (6.4%) a record-breaking number!
-Though I am hoping that a ton of women jump into the CEO role before the next list is released this summer, I am really hoping that a ton of women are being groomed to head companies at this very second.
+I am hoping that a ton of women jump into the CEO role before the next Forbes list is released this summer and that there is a huge pipeline of women are being groomed to head companies at this very second.

 It is one thing to increase the number of women in business and something completely different to ensure they have opportunities to lead and succeed.
 Arguably, that is the most difficult part.